How to Install OpenJDK 25 on Debian 13, 12 and 11

 Two installation methods are available, each with different version scope and update characteristics:

-This guide uses sudo for commands that need root privileges.
-If your user is not in the sudoers file yet, run the commands as root or follow the guide on how to add a user to sudoers on Debian.
+Commands that install packages or write APT source files need root privileges.
+If your account cannot use sudo, run the commands from a root shell or follow how to add a user to sudoers on Debian first.

 Install OpenJDK 25 via Debian APT (Debian 13 Trixie)

-Debian 13 Trixie includes OpenJDK 25 in its default repositories alongside OpenJDK 21, which remains the default-jdk dependency.
-No external repositories are required.
-Start by listing the available OpenJDK 25 packages:
+Debian 13 (trixie) includes OpenJDK 25 in its default repositories alongside OpenJDK 21, which remains the default-jdk dependency.
+No external repository is required.
+List the available OpenJDK 25 packages first:

 apt-cache search openjdk-25